robenkleene/design-references/blender/tutorials/blender-abstract-geometry.md

 ## Geometric

+### Setup (Cube)

 1. Create a cube (or use the starting cube)
 2. Make `31` subdivisions by using switching to "Edit Mode" (`⇥`) and right-clicking the cube and selecting "Subdivide".
 Set the  number of subdivisions in the menu in the lower left.

+### Displace Modifier

-3. Exit "Edit Mode" (`⇥`) and select "Modifier Properties", and add a "Displace Modifier" ("Add Modifier > Deform > Displace").
+1. Exit "Edit Mode" (`⇥`) and select "Modifier Properties", and add a "Displace Modifier" ("Add Modifier > Deform > Displace").
 Set the "Midlev" to `0` and the "Strength" to `-0.75`.
-4. Under the "Displace Modifier", select "Texture > New", then click the button to go to the Texture Properties" (looks like two bars over each other).
+2. Under the "Displace Modifier", select "Texture > New", then click the button to go to the Texture Properties" (looks like two bars over each other).
-5. Under the "Texture Properties", choose "Type: Distorted Noise", "Noise Basis: Cell Noise", and "Distortion: Cell Noise".
+3. Under the "Texture Properties", choose "Type: Distorted Noise", "Noise Basis: Cell Noise", and "Distortion: Cell Noise".
-6. Set "Size: 1"
+4. Set "Size: 0.65"

+### Remesh Modifier

+1. Add a Remesh Modifier (under "Modifier Properties", "Add Modifier > Generate > Remesh").
+The remesh modifier tries to maintain right angles.
+2. Set the "Mode" to "Blocks"
+3. The "Octree Dep" controls the amount of edges.
+Set the "Octree Dep" to `7`.

+### Decimate Modifier

+1. Add a "Decimate" modifier (Under "Modifier Properties", select "Add Modifier > Generate > Decimate")